larahfelipe/saturn/README.md

 #### We're done!

-Thanks for using Saturn!
-Don't forget to read the **Additional Info** section for more details about this discord bot project.
+That's pretty much it, thanks for using Saturn, have fun!
+Also, don't forget to read the **Additional Info** section for more details about this discord bot project.

 ## Additional Info

 PRs are more than welcome, just remind to keep your code concise and clean in case you're planning to add more features to the bot.

-> This project is licensed under a [MIT License](https://github.com/felpshn/saturn-bot/blob/master/LICENSE)
+> **This project is licensed under a [GNU General Public License v3.0 License](https://github.com/felpshn/saturn-bot/blob/master/LICENSE)**